Irina Deleanu: Abuse allegations

 In October 2024, the father of two Romanian rhythmic gymnasts, Annaliese Dragan and Christina Dragan, accused Deleanu of verbal abusing and forcing to train on injuries his daughters as well as several other Romanian gymnasts.
 She denied the allegations and said that Annaliese Dragan had pre-existing medical conditions that doctors had cleared her to continue training with.
 Following this, both sisters were removed from the national team.

 In January and February 2025, several other gymnasts came forward with allegations of abuse from Deleanu and other coaches, including Denisa Mailat and national champions Alexandra Piscupescu and Ana Luiza Filiorianu.
 The gymnasts alleged that they experienced repeated mental and physical abuse, there was an atmosphere of fear in training, and that they and other gymnasts were verbally abused, thrown around and beaten, and forced to repeatedly perform elements as a punishment.
 Irina Lalciu said that she quit gymnastics due to the abusive treatment she received.

+In February 2026, Piscupescu won a judgement by the National Council for Combating Discrimination against the Romanian Rhythmic Gymnastics Federation and Deleanu for harassment.
+Deleanu said that she would challenge the decision.
+Following this, Deleanu was removed from her position on the Romanian Olympic and Sports Committee.